superhero/js.request/README.md

   // this url will be used to resolve any provided url in the fetch call
   url: '',

+  // headers that will be used in every request
+  headers: {},

   // timeout
   timeout: 30e3
 }